stassop/ReactNativeTodo/README.md

 ## Testing Reducers

-Testing Redux reducers is as simple as calling a reducer function with an initial state and an action, and comparing the mutated state to the expected one.
+Testing Redux reducers is as simple as calling a reducer function with an initial state and an action and comparing the mutated state to the expected one.

 ```javascript
 // reducers/index.js